 The goals of the science curriculum are to develop strong analytical, critical thinking, and science skills.
 Students move through challenging courses building skills and knowledge as they progress through two years of life and earth sciences in junior high followed by a minimum of three years of high school science including physics, chemistry, and biology.
 Pinewood also offers multiple science electives and Advanced Placement courses.
 All science courses aim to engage students in active learning through regular labs, group activities, field trips, science writing, experimental design, projects, and reading

-An appreciation of world cultures is at the heart of Pinewood’s world language curriculum that offers students the opportunity to become proficient in either French or Spanish.
+An appreciation of world cultures is at the heart of Pinewood’s world language curriculum that offers students the opportunity to become proficient in either French, Mandarin, or Spanish.
 Students learn that effective communication is the key to understanding, relating to, and respectfully engaging with other cultures.
-To that end, total language immersion is practiced at every level, and students are encouraged to use their French or Spanish language skills in and out of school in order to solidify their knowledge and broaden their cultural experiences.
-The goal of the world language program is to prepare students to successfully communicate in either French or Spanish as they become thoughtful, engaged citizens in the ever expanding global society of the 21st Century.
+To that end, total language immersion is practiced at every level, and students are encouraged to use their French, Mandarin, or Spanish language skills in and out of school in order to solidify their knowledge and broaden their cultural experiences.
+The goal of the world language program is to prepare students to successfully communicate in French, Mandarin, or Spanish as they become thoughtful, engaged citizens in the ever expanding global society of the 21st century.

 The Visual and Performing Arts program focuses on creating competent, confident musicians, artists, and communicators.
 The theater and music classes give students many opportunities to participate in onstage performances as actors, musicians, singers, dancers or members of the technical support staff.
 Students can participate in full-stage plays and musical performances as well as tour with Pinewood’s award-winning choirs.
 The visual arts curriculum encourages experimentation and helps young artists communicate their unique voice, develop proficiency in various media, and appreciate art history and contemporary art.